 A. Membership Troll

-The Membership Troll shall collect and forward offline dues, records, and applications to the Treasurer, and shall provide new members with a copy of the BASK Handbook and Membership Directory.
-The Membership Troll is responsible for coordinating and printing the BASK Handbook and Membership Directory, printing Handbook mailing labels, and preparing new member introductory materials.
+The Membership Troll shall collect and forward offline dues, records, and applications to the Treasurer.
+The Membership Troll is responsible for preparing any new member introductory materials.

 B. Safety and Education Lead

-The Safety and Education Lead shall be responsible for fostering increased member awareness of kayak safety issues by means such as discussion at BASK General Meetings, organization of on-the-water exercises, and contributions to the BASK website and Handbook and Membership Directory.
+The Safety and Education Lead shall be responsible for fostering increased member awareness of kayak safety issues by means such as discussion at BASK, Inc. General Meetings, organization of on-the-water exercises, and contributions to the BASK, Inc. website.

 C. ACA Coordinator

-The ACA Coordinator is the primary contact from BASK with the ACA.
-Responsibilities include but are not limited to maintaining BASK’s ACA membership and obtaining insurance coverage for specific BASK events, as needed.
+The ACA Coordinator is the primary contact from BASK, Inc. with the ACA.
+Responsibilities include but are not limited to maintaining BASK, Inc.’s ACA membership and obtaining insurance coverage for specific BASK, Inc. events, as needed.

 D. Town Crier for Environmental Issues

-The Town Crier shall be responsible for fostering increased member awareness of kayak environmental issues by means such as discussion at BASK General Meetings, email communications, contribution to the BASK website and Handbook and Membership Directory, and communication with other organizations that seek to protect and enhance the marine environment.
+The Town Crier shall be responsible for fostering increased member awareness of kayak environmental issues by means such as discussion at BASK, Inc. General Meetings, email communications, contribution to the BASK, Inc. website, and communication with other organizations that seek to protect and enhance the marine environment.

 E. Speaker Seeker

-The Speaker Seeker arranges for a speaker at each monthly BASK General Meeting based on membership input and interesting and appropriate topics.
+The Speaker Seeker arranges for a speaker at each monthly BASK, Inc. General Meeting based on membership input and interesting and appropriate topics.
 The Speaker Seeker communicates confirmed speakers to the President, who shall ensure members are notified about upcoming speakers.

-The Librarian shall be responsible for the maintenance of the Mary Verdon Memorial Library, shall circulate library items to the BASK membership, and encourage the growth of the library.
-Other such forms and literature developed by BASK shall be collected and maintained as part of the permanent archive of BASK by the Librarian.
+The Librarian shall be responsible for the maintenance of the Mary Verdon Memorial Library, shall circulate library items to the BASK, Inc. membership, and encourage the growth of the library.
+Other such forms and literature developed by BASK, Inc. shall be collected and maintained as part of the permanent archive of BASK, Inc. by the Librarian.